-Own your behavior fully and completely.
-Owning your behavior means not making excuses for it.
+I own my behavior fully and completely.
+Owning my behavior means not making excuses for it.

-Owning your behavior means not blaming someone else for it.
+Owning my behavior means not blaming someone else for it.

-Owning your behavior focuses on your actions, not on the actions of someone else.
+Owning my behavior focuses on my actions, not on the actions of someone else.

-The reason why you lost your cool is not because someone made you lose your cool.
-You lost your cool because you were not in control of your emotions.
+The reason why I lost my cool is not because someone made me lose my cool.
+I lost my cool because I was not in control of my emotions.
 This is the truth.
 Children don’t make us lose our cool.
-Parents get angry and lose our cool because we lack the skills to do better, or because we feel that we are entitled to behave this way.
+We get angry and lose our cool because we lack the skills to do better, or because we feel that we are entitled to behave this way.

-Full ownership means that when you make a mistake, when you lose your cool, you apologize and repair broken trust.
-When you apologize, you own your behavior as a mistake and acknowledge the impact you had on someone else.
+Full ownership means that when I make a mistake, when I lose my cool, I apologize and repair broken trust.
+When I apologize, I own my behavior as a mistake and acknowledge the impact I had on someone else.
 That’s it.
 No buts.
-If you want to add something, you can add that you will try to be better in the future.
+If I want to add something, I can add that I will try to be better in the future.
 This is not the time to teach a lesson.
-This takes away from the apology and you owning your behavior.
-If you want to teach a lesson, and offer guidance, do it another time.
+This takes away from the apology and me owning my behavior.
+If I want to teach a lesson, and offer guidance, do it another time.

 Why do we do this?
-Owning your own behavior models personal responsibility like a boss.
+Owning behavior models personal responsibility.
 “I am responsible for me and my actions.
 I am in control of my behaviour.
 I am in control of my life.”
 “If I make a mistake or hurt someone, it is my responsibility to repair the relationship”.
 This is a valuable lesson for children to witness.

 So Dads if you make a mistake, it’s your turn to step up: No blame, no shame, just honesty…just ownership.
 That’s it.

 Even though it was hard, deep down I’ve always wanted to take ownership.
-If feels great: mature, loving, manly even.
+If feels great, mature, loving, manly even.